 This could be a sign that your outside unit needs cleaning because the air isn’t properly flowing through the machine due to debris like leaves, sticks or grass.
 In the summer months, an air conditioner should turn on and off regularly to maintain the temperature; there’s a difference between this and the unit continuously running.

 If your outdoor unit is rusted and you notice weak spots on the shell, beware that it can impact the key components your unit needs to keep your home cool.
+If it is making a funny noise, then this is a pretty telltale sign that it isn’t working properly.
+It may be that the flexible hose pipe or connectors aren’t working.
+They are used to reduce noise and vibration so if the machine is making a lot of noise, they clearly aren’t working.

 To keep your house cool and make sure your unit isn’t working overtime, you should keep your blinds shut during the hottest parts of the day.
 Consider also running a ceiling fan simultaneously with the air conditioner to alleviate some of the pressure on your unit.
 Having a preventative maintenance plan and semi-annual tune ups from licensed professionals are another great way to make sure you don’t lose your air conditioning during the heat of the summer.
 It might be helpful to consider some smart control installation for your air conditioner because then you can control your ac from anywhere and will be able to identify issues with it sooner rather then later.